NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Previous Exam Questions.md

 	+ client and server use proxies instead of a direct communication
 	+ proxies create messages (requests and responses) and send them to broker
 	+ broker acts as middleman/bridge and potentially as a router/mediator/translator/...
-	+ many more patterns can be used depending on the use case
+	+ many more patterns can be used in a meaningful way depending on use case
 + Compare Template-Method, Strategy and Command.
 What are the differences?
 What are commonalities?
 	+ template method defines methods and lets child classes define concrete behavior
 	+ strategy utilizes template methods to dynamic swap concrete behaviors by swapping to another class